Arthur Thomas Hatto: Second World War

-Hatto's appointment at Queen Mary College had barely begun when, in February 1939, he was recruited, on the recommendations of Maurice and Norman, to work in the cryptographic bureau in Room 40 at the Foreign Office.
-Norman was working there also, and on 3 September the two were sent to Bletchley Park, where they worked under John Tiltman.
-At least two other professors of German, Walter Bruford and Leonard Ashley Willoughby, had served in cryptography during the First World War, and many more served during the Second World War.
+Hatto's appointment at Queen Mary College had scarcely begun when, in February 1939, he was recruited, on the recommendations of Maurice and Norman, to work in the cryptographic bureau in Room 40 at the Foreign Office.
+Norman was working there also; Hatto initially worked under him in the Air Section, until on 3 September the two were sent to Bletchley Park, where they worked under John Tiltman.
+At least two other professors of German, Walter Bruford and Leonard Ashley Willoughby, had served in cryptography during the First World War, and many more served during the Second.
 As a "nursery for Germanists", Bletchley Park included in its ranks Bruford, Leonard Forster, Kenneth Brooke, Trevor Jones, C. T. Carr, D. M. Mennie, R. V. Tymms, Dorothy Reich, William Rose, K. C. King, F. P. Pickering, and H. B. Willson.

-Hatto was well-suited to the task of cryptography, given his philological background and his fluent German.
-At Bletchley Park he scrutinised ciphers to look for hints of future ciphers.
-One of his successes was discovering three-letter call signs in the preamble to messages that served as the key to communications between the land, sea and air arms of the Third Reich's combined armed forces, the Wehrmacht, thereby aiding the Allied forces before the Allied invasion of Sicily.
+Hatto was well-suited to the task of cryptography, given his philological background and his fluent German; rare amongst his Bletchley Park colleagues, he was able to decrypt even messages that had become corrupted.
+This skill generated both tension with and envy from with Oliver Strachey, working above Hatto.
+Strachey, however, had also assigned to Hatto's section Leonard Robert Palmer and Denys Page, who recognised Hatto's abilities and tasked him with scrutinising ciphers to look for hints of future ciphers.
+One of his successes was in discovering that a current cipher revealed the three-letter call signs from the preamble to messages in a future cipher, which served as the key to communications between the land, sea and air arms of the Third Reich's combined armed forces, the Wehrmacht.
+The discovery came before, and aided, the Allied invasion of Sicily.

-After Germany fell part of Hatto's section was dispatched to Tokyo, by way of Ceylon.
-Hatto was invited along by Denys Page but declined, somewhat reluctantly, for his daughter, Jane, had just been born.
+After Germany fell, part of Hatto's section was dispatched to Tokyo, by way of Ceylon.
+Page invited Hatto to join, although he somewhat reluctantly declined, his daughter Jane having just been born.

-Hatto kept silent about his wartime work, even after the work done at Bletchley Park was revealed in F. W. Winterbotham's book The Ultra Secret, published in 1974.
+Hatto kept silent about his wartime work, even after the work done at Bletchley Park was revealed in F. W. Winterbotham's book 1974 The Ultra Secret.
 Though he was not named in the book, he was nevertheless alarmed by it.
 According to one of his colleagues, its publication led him to fear being kidnapped by the Soviets to the Lubyanka, "so far removed from the Reading Room of the British Museum".